KChen8516/volleyball/README.md

 *Yoga GraphQL Server:* Download the Heroku CLI or install it through `brew`.
 Once installed login through the CLI with `heroku login`.
 We've separated deployments between a heroku backend and heroku front end workflow.
 We push subfolders up to the new heroku remotes by using `git subtree push --prefix {folder-name} {remote-name} {remote-branch-name}`.
 [Production GraphQL Playground](https://stat-track-yoga-prod.herokuapp.com)

+### Frontend
+*NextJS:* Next relies on a `.next` folder for the compiled app for reference when attempting to run `npm start`.
+We don't want the `.next` folder in our repo so we need a git hook (`heroku-postbuild`) for heroku to be able to build the app while relying on git.